ehrpg/qstar/docs/crisis.md

 ## Damage

 If an Attack is successful, damage can be dealt to the target.
-Some weapons or special Actions reduce the Armour by more.

 Roll the weapon's damage dice.
 Some weapons gain additional damage from an Attribute and Actions.